MRChemSoft/mrchem/doc/users/user_inp.rst

     setup (if you run with a different computational domain or MW basis type/order the calculation will crash).
-The ``mw`` guess will re-project the old orbitals onto the new computational setup and populate the orbitals based on the *new* molecule (here the computation domain and MW basis does *not* have to match).
+The ``mw`` guess will re-project the old orbitals onto the new computational setup and populate the orbitals based on the *new* molecule (here the computation domain and MW basis do *not* have to match).